ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/the_big_picture.rst

 sites, to online magazines, to personal blogs.
 ExpressionEngine's flexible architecture allows an endless range of possibilities.
-Visit the `ExpressionEngine Showcase <http://expressionengine.com/showcase/>`_ to see real world example sites and interviews with ExpressionEngine creatives.
+Visit the `ExpressionEngine Showcase <http://expressionengine.com/showcase/>`_ to see real-world example sites and interviews with ExpressionEngine creatives.

 ************
 How it Works